jeffqchen/jsmartsw_hw/README.md

     When connected to the RetroTink 4K, it will become the preferred channel of communication.
 It also supplies power into the RetroTink 4K.
 In this case, the 5V barreljack must be populated as the main source of power.

 ### Keypad

+The keypad is the primary user interface of jSmartSW.
+It has a screen, addressable RGB LEDs, and 8 key switches.

 - Screen